thisdotmatt/Waterwall/README.md

 # Waterwall
 ## Description
-A comprehensive Linux firewall written in python and utilizing Scapy and NetfilterQueue.
+A comprehensive, local Linux firewall written in python and utilizing Scapy and NetfilterQueue.
 Waterwall is updateable in real time through a web-based interface and database.

 ## Features of Waterwall:
 - Filter IP addresses, ports, protocls